Stephen Flynn: Double jobbing controversy

 In November 2024, Flynn announced that he intended to stand as the SNP candidate for Aberdeen South and North Kincardine for the 2026 Scottish Parliament election, whilst remaining as the MP for Aberdeen South in Westminster.
-Flynn's plan to potentially hold a dual mandate - known as double jobbing in British politics - sparked significant controversy: SNP party rules introduced prior to the 2021 Holyrood election require SNP MPs to resign their seat at Westminster before seeking selection to Holyrood.
+Flynn's plan to potentially hold a dual mandate – known as "double jobbing" in British politics – sparked significant controversy: SNP party rules introduced prior to the 2021 Holyrood election require SNP MPs to resign their seat at Westminster before seeking selection to Holyrood.
 The SNP had previously criticised Scottish Conservative leader Douglas Ross for simultaneously holding Westminster and Holyrood seats.
 Flynn claimed the party rules were "election-specific".

 Flynn's announcement faced backlash from within the SNP and opposition parties.
 Former SNP MP Joanna Cherry, who abandoned a selection bid for Holyrood in 2020 owing to the change in rules, sarcastically remarked in a post on Twitter that the rule was "person-specific" and predicted that, having "served its purpose", it would not be in place for the next Holyrood election.
 Former SNP Minister George Adam and SNP MSP Emma Roddick also criticised Flynn's decision, while incumbent MSP Audrey Nicoll reaffirmed her intent to run.
 Emma Roddick's criticism was met with negative press briefing by an unnamed SNP source to the Daily Mail, which described her as "a rubbish MSP who has achieved nothing and has everything to lose from a more talented class of SNP politicians coming through to shake up Holyrood and inject a bit of imagination and life where lazy MSPs like her have so badly failed."
 This prompted calls for unity from the SNP Social Justice Secretary Shirley-Anne Somerville.

-The First Minister, John Swinney, said that the SNP had yet to come to a decision on whether its politicians could double job, but remarked that "We've had times in the past when we've had dual mandates - I had a dual mandate myself for two years in the early days of devolution", and would make a decision "in the fullness of time".
+First Minister John Swinney said that the SNP had yet to come to a decision on whether its politicians could double job, but remarked that "We've had times in the past when we've had dual mandates – I had a dual mandate myself for two years in the early days of devolution", and would make a decision "in the fullness of time".
 Critics, including the Scottish Conservatives and Labour, accused Flynn of hypocrisy and supported motions to ban double jobbing.
 Flynn abandoned his plan on 21 November 2024, stating he would not pursue a dual mandate.

 On 1 April 2025, Flynn confirmed that he planned to stand for the SNP in the 2026 Holyrood election, saying that he was "delighted to have been nominated by SNP members across Aberdeen South and North Kincardine" to stand as a candidate.
+The constituency has since been renamed Aberdeen Deeside and North Kincardine.